-Everything that had to do with the steak involved John.
-As master griller for Solid Gold Eats, John decided to pick out wood chips to experiment with for this recipe.
+Everything that had to do with the steak involved Rahul.
+As master griller for Solid Gold Eats, Rahul decided to pick out wood chips to experiment with for this recipe.
 Neither of us had used wood chips before (I know, I know, where have we been?) so with our desire to grill out more often, we picked up a bag of Jack Daniels Whiskey Barrel Smoking Chips.

 The wood chips must soak in water for 30 minutes, giving me time to prepare the basil chimichurri sauce and let the steak rest at room temperature before grilling.
 From opening the bag to soaking the chips, the entire kitchen smelled of whiskey.
 Can’t say I complained.

-After soaking, John placed the majority of the wood chips on the charcoal and a small amount in a foil boat to place on the grill.
+After soaking, Rahul placed the majority of the wood chips on the charcoal and a small amount in a foil boat to place on the grill.
 There they would heat up with the charcoal, creating an aroma of whiskey that would penetrate the rib-eye steak.

 Considering the colorful green basil chimichurri sauce and the char on that thick, rib-eye steak, I’d say this is one recipe that packs the most flavor punch in the least amount of time.
 It takes longer to bring the grill to the right temperature than it does to cook the meat, and with the power of a food processor, the sauce comes together in even less time.